jackhgallagher/fantasy/NFL Dynasty Constitution.md

 - Must be locked in prior to the start of the regular season.
   - Thus, from the rookie draft thru the end of August, we will have 50-man rosters.
 After locking in taxi squad players, we will move to 45+5-man rosters.
 - No poaching
-- Players may be moved up to one's active roster at any time, but once a player has been on a team's active roster, he is no longer eligible to be demoted to the taxi squad.
+- Players may be moved up to one's active roster at any time, but once a player has been on a team's active roster, he is no longer eligible to be demoted to the taxi squad at any time in the future.

 ## __Divisions__ ##